 Every day, every moment of contact with him brought joy, knowing we were connected to all living things, the rules for good living.
 As he often advised, “if you hurt someone - before the sun goes down, you have to fix it!”

-He is survived by Kim Recalma-Clutesi of Qualicum First Nation, his sons, Dick, Russel, Andrew and daughter Francis, many adopted children and beloved grandchildren, nieces and nephews.
+He is survived by Kim Recalma-Clutesi of Qualicum First Nation, his very much loved sons, Dick, Russel, Andrew and precious daughter Francis, many adopted children and beloved grandchildren, nieces and nephews.

 It was his hope that the teachings that were safe to be public, would to be carefully laid out for future generations to make a better life and world.
 He believed his people's time of late (colonization) was akin to the ancient floods of his peoples memory.
-He often said "...you will survive this time, its like the flood of old, you will be different, but if you remember our ancestors teachings, you will survive..."
+He often said "...you will survive this time, its like the flood of old, you will emerge but will be different.
+If you remember our ancestors teachings, you will survive..."